-Author note: this is the second article in a multi-part series I am writing in 2022 providing an overview of child liberation theology.
+Author note: this is the second article in a multi-part series I am writing in 2022 and 2023 providing an overview of child liberation theology.
 You can read the first installment, “An Introduction to Child Liberation Theology,” here.
 The next installment, “Your Family and Child Liberation Theology,” looks at how child liberation theology can be applied to parenting and caretaking of children.
 You can read it here.

 Faith communities need child liberation theology because they are one of the primary locations where children learn about their place and value in the world.
 Churchgoers frequently look to their faith community during times of stress and trauma.
 This includes family stress and trauma.
 What you model in your faith community—how you and other members talk about and relate to children—will have widespread consequences far beyond your church.
 It can set the standard for how children are to be protected and loved in your neighborhoods, your schools, and even your governments.